eiro/eiro.github.com/aboutme.md

 % About me

-ils disent que je suis adulescent ... encore un concept pété inventé par des vieux ... c'est nawak! je me casse ...
+> on me traite d'adulescent! encore un concept pété inventé par des grands.

-As we all have to introduce ourselves when we join a community, i was bored to copy/paste partial descriptions of me, written with de mood of the day.
+As we all have to introduce ourselves when we join a community, i decided to maintain a single, up to date reference about me.
-If you're interested in who i am (a technical perspective), this is the good page to read (i probably shoud maintain a resume at some point)

 # My live

-I'm maried and got 2 beloved children (pre-teenagers).
-I live at Strasbourg, France (close to Germany) and for the french
+I live at Strasbourg, France (close to Germany), got maried and 2 almost bachelors.

-I'm "ethical vegetarian" since 2008, wannabe vegan and activist at some point.
+I'm "ethical vegetarian" since 2008, wannabe vegan and kinda activist.
 [Earthlings](http://earthlings.com) reflects my position.
 But i don't judge anyone as i'm guitly, myself, not beeing vegan.

-I am linux user and member of free software community since circa 1995 (both for ethical and technical reasons).
+I grew up in open innovation (comupter clubs worked this way) and learned about GPL onlyin 90's (linux, perl, vi, ... since circa 1995).
+Nothing competes with vim in my heart. i'm in the process of replacing perl with raku and linux with openbsd.

+To me, free software is not only about the obvious superiority of open inovation to build good software: it's also about my political points of view about convivialism and freedom.

 # As member of the OSS community